02 Jun 2019

 Well, they realized they forgot to bring bread.
 And interestingly at this precise moment, Jesus said, “Watch and beware of the leaven of the Pharisees and Sadducees.”
 [Matthew 16:6] “You talk about bread, alright, let me give an imagery and illustration about bread, about leaven, about dough and about rising.
 Beware of the leaven of the Pharisees and Sadducees.”

 They were all preoccupied about bread.
-And it was then that Jesus, being aware of this says, “Oh, you of little faith.
+And it was then that Jesus, being aware of this said, “Oh, you of little faith.
 You don't trust Me.
 Why are you still discussing among yourselves the fact that you have no bread?
 [Matthew 16:8] How is it that you fail to understand that I did not speak about bread?
 I said, “Leaven of Sadducees and Pharisees.”
 I know that the imagery about bread but I'm not speaking about the physical bread.
-I'm talking about the leaven of the Pharisees and Sadducees, which is really about the teaching of the Pharisees and Sadducees.””
+I'm talking about the leaven of the Pharisees and Sadducees, which is really about the teaching of the Pharisees and Sadducees.”
 [Matthew 16:9-12]

 What kind of teaching!
 Somewhere else, in Luke 12:1, we are told that their teaching is hypocrisy.
 They teach bad stuff, wrong stuff, presented as if it's good stuff.
 Beware of that leaven.
 Beware of that hypocrisy.
 Beware of those evil teachings.

 So you see, the lesson the disciples were supposed to learn from the miracles is …?
 Wah, thank you, someone said.
-Okay, the lesson you are supposed to learn is?
-No bread, no problem.
+Okay, the lesson you are supposed to learn is - No bread, no problem.

 2. The Lab